olbrew/co-c2p/README.md

 towards instructions for the [P machine](http://ansymore.uantwerpen.be/sites/ansymo.ua.ac.be/files/uploads/courses/Compilers/pMachine/index.html).
 The compiler will be written in Python with the help of the [ANTLR tool](http://www.antlr.org/).

-## building and running
+## Building
 Make sure you have `python3` and `pip3` installed.

 If you have you you can run the `build` command.
 Use `build.sh` on UNIX or `build.bat` on Windows.

-This will automatically install the antlr4 python3 bindings if you don't have them yet, generate the parsers with antlr from our grammar and finally run the test files.
+This will automatically install the antlr4 python3 bindings if you don't have them yet and generate the parsers with antlr from our grammar.

+## Running

+Run the `test` command.
+Use `test.sh` on UNIX or `test.bat` on Windows.

+This runs the compiler against our test files.
 You can examine the `test.c` files contents in the `test` directory.

-## features
+## Features
 The grammar is almost fully complete.
 You can test out some intentional errors in the `bad.c` files as described above.
 You can also test the `good.c` file and see that the parser doesn't give